Lindsay Engh, MPH, CHES, Executive Director

 Alison is a co-founder of The Health Center and its Medical Director.
 She and Holly Howard recognized a link between high truancy rates in Walla Walla students and barriers to medical and mental health care.
 The Health Center was created to make health care accessible and culturally comfortable for children.
 As the first college graduate in her family, just one generation removed from subsistence living in Appalachia, Alison understands, firsthand, the hardships that poverty places on families and the desperation parents feel to provide for their children.
 For a decade, Alison regularly volunteered at The Greenhouse, a free clinic for homeless youth in Portland, Oregon, while also maintaining a full-time private practice.
 She joined Walla Walla Clinic’s Department of Pediatrics in 2000.
 In 2008, Alison, along with husband, Dan Calzaretta, and their children, aged 10 and 11, bicycled 3800 miles across America for a summer adventure.
 “Our children are our future.
 I want to give kids every chance for success.
 No child is a throw-away child!” she emphasizes.

-Wendy is an immigration attorney in Walla Walla and is widely trusted and respected by the local Hispanic community.
-As a business woman and community leader, Wendy brings an appreciation of the needs of the Hispanic community to our board and will be an effective advocate for our mission with this population.
+Wendy is an immigration attorney in Walla Walla and is widely trusted and respected by the community.
+As a business woman and community leader, Wendy brings an appreciation of the needs of the community and is an effective advocate for our mission.

 Gina has a degree in and experience as a broadcast journalist.
 She works at Whitman College in their Communications office as a Media Relations Strategist and has access to up to date media strategy and related skill sets.
 Gina will build on our strong bond with the Whitman campus community and help us strengthen and sharpen our public relations as we move forward with expansion.
 Gina has young children and brings the parent perspective.